funamioh/SheCodesLessons/README.md

 # SheCodesLessons
-Material and projects from SheCodes
+Projects and homework from SheCodes coding bootcamp.
+I'm learning HTML, CSS and Javascripts.